Love Mechanics: Production

 Love Mechanics is an extended version of the four-episode segment of the same name from the 2020 anthology series En of Love.
-Due to the overwhelming popular demand from fans for a full-length series, the project was revived three years after its initial mini-series run as a WeTV Original series, being highlighted as part of the WeTV ORIGINAL 2022 LINE UP.
-Produced by Studio Wabi Sabi, this highly anticipated extended version reunited the original main cast, including Yin Anan Wong and War Wanarat Ratsameerat in their leading roles, and director Lit Phadung Samachar.
-As part of the production, a blessing ceremony (บวงสรวง) was held at the Ganesha Shrine in Union Mall on June 11, 2022, attended by the cast and crew, as well as a large number of fans.
-The full series allowed for a more in-depth exploration of the characters' emotions and the story's complexities.
+Due to the overwhelming popular demand from fans for a full-length series, the project was revived three years after its initial mini-series run as a WeTV Original series, being highlighted as part of the WeTV Original 2022 Line Up.
+Produced by Studio Wabi Sabi, this extended version reunited the original main cast, including Yin Anan Wong and War Wanarat Ratsameerat in their leading roles, and director Lit Phadung Samachar.
+The full series allowed for a more in-depth exploration of the characters' emotions and the story's complexities, and filming was completed by February 2022.

+As part of the production, a blessing ceremony (บวงสรวง) was held at the Ganesha Shrine in Union Mall on May 21, 2022, attended by the cast and crew, as well as a large number of fans.
+The series aired as a WeTV Original every Saturday at 9:00 PM (21:00) from June 18, 2022, to August 6, 2022, on WeTV.